 We provide online study skills training to help you prepare for university study.
 Your School or department may also provide additional support.

 Personal tutors are academic members of staff who are assigned to you as your individual personal tutor for the duration of your study.
 They will support your academic progress, the development of your transferable skills and assist with any welfare issues.
 You will have regular contact with your personal tutor and are encouraged to see them whenever you need support.

 Academic Skills Centre

-On arrival at university, you may need additional support with degree-level academic writing and mathematics, or general study skills.
+On arrival at university, you may need additional support with degree-level academic writing and mathematics, or general study, digital and research skills.
 These are just the sorts of things that the Academic Skills Centre based in the Main Library can assist with.
-Staffed by experienced tutors and advisors, the Centre provides individual support and group sessions in a friendly, relaxed environment for all undergraduate students.
-Students can drop in for one-to-one help, sign up for workshops, or discuss with their personal tutors any support they might need or areas that they would like to develop.
+Staffed by experienced tutors and advisors, the Centre provides individual support and group sessions in a friendly, accessible environment for all undergraduate students.
+Students can access one-to-one help, sign up for workshops, or use online resources to help develop their skills further.

 English for international students

 Our English for International Students Unit offers free English classes during the academic year, including sessions for academic English, grammar, and vocabulary.
 You can also get individual advice about your writing and other language needs, receive answers to your questions by email and download more than 100 self-study materials to improve your English skills.
 At the start of your studies, you take an academic English language assessment so that we can advise you on your individual needs.

 We provide disability support through the Student Disability Service if you have a specific learning difficulty such as dyslexia or dyspraxia.

 We recognise that the accuracy of machine generated captions varies depending on the audio quality, background noise, speakers.